Verdagon/Vale/docs/Environments.md

 }
 ```

 Another note from later: We might need these internal methods anyway.
-When we're conforming a closure to an interface (or if we want to feed
-multiple closures into an anonymous subclass) we need a defined ordering
-to the methods of the thing we're creating.
-For that, we need internal
+When we're conforming a closure to an interface (or if we want to feed multiple closures into an anonymous subclass) we need a defined ordering to the methods of the thing we're creating.
+For that, we need internal methods.
-methods.

-Also, we cant just put FunctionA's in there, we need to somehow see
-them from the global environment too to enable UFCS.
+Also, we cant just put FunctionA's in there, we need to somehow see them from the global environment too to enable UFCS.

+There are also macros that want to add interface methods (InterfaceFreeMacro adds a virtual free function).
+We collect those to be part of the internal methods during compileInterface.
+It knows how to find them because their FullNames are prefixed by the interface, which fits well.
+(See CODME also)

 # Compilation Order of Denizens, Macros, Environments (CODME)